Charles Stewart Drewry

 |Jane Russell||32||married, General Servant||b.
 London|

-(Interestingly, in Charles and Julia's marriage certificate, Julia's father, James, is described as a 'Surgical Hosier'.)
+It would appear that Charles has joined his wife's family business. (see e.g. Vincent Fava Wood).
+In Charles and Julia's marriage certificate, Julia's father, James, is described as a 'Surgical Hosier'.

 In 1883, the family is living at 184, Walworth Road.